societe-generale/arch-unit-maven-plugin/README.md

 ### Using Maven `<properties>` configuration

-An alternative approach is to configure properties using the Maven plugin where properties can be configured without writing to an `archunit.properties` file.
+Since v3.0.0, an alternative approach is to configure properties using the Maven plugin where properties can be configured without writing to an `archunit.properties` file.
 The plugin will reconfigure ArchUnit for each module, complete with standard maven property expansion, before triggering the configured rules.

 For example, if you are packaging a [freezing rule](https://www.archunit.org/userguide/html/000_Index.html#_freezing_arch_rules) for use in a multi-module project,